theblindr/blindr-backend/README.md

  * Store users and matches in Postgres
  * Run on Heroku

-## Setup
+## Run on dev
-Requires Python 3
+1. Ensure Python 3, pip and virtualenv are installed

-1. Install dependancies `pip install -r requirements.txt`
+2. Set the values in `./config/local.py`
-2. Create DynamoDB table with same schema as `blindr/models/events`
+3. Run the setup script: `./bin/setup`
-3. Install and Setup Boto https://github.com/boto/boto#getting-started-with-boto
+4. Start the app with `ENV=debug ./bin/run`

-4. Set the database connection string with `export DATABASE_URL={YOUR_CONNECTION_STRING}`
+## Update
-5. Create SQL table with `./setup.py`
+1. Pull changes: `git pull`
-6. Run the app with `foreman start`
+2. Update pip requirements: `pip install -r requirements.txt`

-## Debug
+## Other tools

-Open a shell with the loaded environment: `./shell.py`
+ - Open a shell with the loaded environment: `./shell.py`